There’s nothing like that feeling you get when you purchase a brand new notebook. You imagine all the possible ways you can use it.

 A classic diary or journal is a simple way to create a logbook of your life.
 Each entry is a little gem – an anecdote, a thought, an observation.
-As you continue to write down your thoughts, you might discover new ways to improve yourself as a person.

-2. Mind mapping.
+2. Mind Mapping.

 A great way to get started with your empty notebook is to mind map.
 A mind map is both a visual aid and a writing tool that helps you keep track of ideas and thoughts by linking a central/main idea with other related ideas.

-3. Brain dump.
+3. Brain Dumping.

 4. Doodling.

-5. Dream tracking.
+5. Dream Tracking.

 Everyone has memories that they never want to forget.
 Capture those special moments by creating a notebook or journal that you can look back on any time you want.